 For example, the Bank of Thailand and Hong Kong Monetary Authority has been working on a cross border central bank digital currency (CBDC) solution currently powered by enterprise Ethereum technology Hyperledger Besu.

 Today the central banks published a paper showing progress in saving time and money for cross border payments.
-However, it also highlighted three technology drawbacks, at least two of which could be addressed by Obscura, and perhaps even the third.
+However, it also highlighted three technology drawbacks, at least two of which could be addressed by Obscuro, and perhaps even the third.

 Because of privacy preserving mechanisms the central banks found it hard to execute payment versus payment transactions across borders.
 And the CBDC solution does not allow a single entity to see all pending transactions, which means the liquidity savings mechanism used for netting transactions is sub-optimal.
-Conclave and Obscura could likely address both of these issues.
+Conclave and Obscuro could likely address both of these issues.
 The third challenge is scalability as the number of central bank validators grows.
-As a layer 2 solution, it’s possible Obscura might help here too.
+As a layer 2 solution, it’s possible Obscuro might help here too.